 Due to their Perceiving trait, ENFPs tend to be naturally accepting of new situations.
 INFJs may have a more difficult time since they tend to prefer consistency.
 ENFPs should help INFJs focus on the positive aspects of change and create a new plan or routine.

-INFJs and ENFPs need to seek to understand what brings stress to the other type and should try to avoid causing stress when possible.
+INFJ and ENFP types need to seek to understand what brings stress to the other type and should try to avoid causing it when possible.

 INFJs should avoid pushing ENFPs to follow a strict routine, while ENFPs should avoid being too unpredictable or inconsistent around INFJs.

-INFJs and ENFPs can encourage and motivate each other in their personal and professional lives.
+INFJ and ENFP types can encourage and motivate each other in their personal and professional lives.

 INFJs can motivate ENFPs by encouraging them to pursue new experiences, while ENFPs can motivate INFJs by affirming their positive contributions to the community.